vibhakamath23/TicTacToeRobot/README.md

 To begin with setting up the MQTT server, change the Wifi SSID and PW values in `config.txt` as appropriate in the MQTT folder, as well as the MQTT broker IP in `config.txt` and `mqttconnect.py`.
 You can also customize your `CLIENT_ID` in `mqttconnect.py`.

-Next, make sure your Pico is connected through the MicroPico extension at the bottom of your VSCode terminal, and then run `XRP_MQTT.py` to connect to the server.
-A "Connection Successful!" message will print in terminal upon completion.
+Next, make sure your Pico is connected through the MicroPico extension at the bottom of your VSCode terminal.
+Make sure the camera is disconnected for this part in case the Pico won't connect - occasionally macOS can malfunction if multiple ports are being used similarly.
+Once it is successfully connected, run `XRP_MQTT.py` through the MicroPico extension to connect to the server.
+A `Connection Successful!` message will print in terminal upon completion.

 Once this appears, MQTT Explorer or any other MQTT client can be used to publish integer messages to `topic/TicTacToePosition`, and the XRP should move to the appropriate orientation for each given position.